 “Tour of Sangamon Valley Collection: A first-hand look at this well respected local

 Historical Documents Conservator, Abraham Lincoln Presidential Library and Museum

 Abraham Lincoln Presidential Library and Museum, 212 N. Sixth Street, Springfield

 Registration for Librarians’ Day is $10 and includes lunch.
 E-mail questions to firstname.lastname@example.org.

 Focus on Societies

-Whether a novice or an expert, the FGS 2015 Conference promises to offer something for everyone!
+Whether a novice or an expert, the FGS 2016 Conference has something for everyone!